dukeboard/dukeboard.github.io/polymer/DOC.md

 MOEA are based on an iterative search in which a set of individuals is selected and mutated in each iteration to constitute a new generation.
 MOEA algorithms leverage an evolution principle based on Darwinian rules that try to derive from an initial population of solution, solutions combining acceptable trade-offs between objectives.
 ##  Population
-an evolutionary algorithm maintains a population of candidate solutions.
-Only one (or a few, with equivalent objectives) of these is "best," but the other members of the population are "sample points" in other regions of the search space, where a better solution may later be found.
+An evolutionary algorithm maintains a set of candidate solutions called a population.
 ##  Fitness Functions
 Fitness functions are used to evaluate solutions to solve a specific optimization problem, in analogy to natural selection where species qualities are evaluated according to their surrounding context.